hugodebes/Data_Science_INE/README.md

 You'll find the different notebooks I have completed throughout this 6 hours course.

-This showcases the basis of different Python libraries such as NumPy or Pandas.
+This showcases the basis of different Python libraries such as NumPy or Pandas concerning data processing and visualizations.

 Then, we create a real-world problem using the Scikit Learn libraries.
 It contains a simple utilization of different models like the Linear Regression or a Random Tree Classifier.